regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 ## What is Scratch?

 Scratch was initially added as a workardound to fight a Go Template [limitation](https://github.com/golang/go/issues/10608) which prevented variable overwrites.
-It quickly turned into a full fledge Hugo feature which comes with serveral methods
+It quickly turned into a full fledge Hugo feature which comes with serveral methods.

 {{< notice >}}
 To improve readability, the following snippets show comments uncomplient with Go Template.
 See the [doc](http://gohugo.io/templates/introduction/#comments) for proper commenting in Hugo.